bluekvirus/Stage.js/HOWTO.md

 ####Remote data handling?

 Modern web application generates views according to user data dynamically.
-This is why we picked *Backbone* as our view engine.
-However, the way we handle remote data in our framework is a bit different than the original design in *Backbone*.
+This is why we picked *Backbone* as our view engine base.
+However, the way we handle remote data in the framework is a bit different than the original design in *Backbone*.

-Since most of the application state comes from the server, try **NOT** to use Model/Collection directly in views.
-Managing locally cached data can backfire badly if your design requirement is vague (like in most of the prototyping phase, right?).
+Since most of the application state comes from the server, managing locally cached data can backfire badly if your design requirement is vague (like in most of the prototyping phase, right?).
 You are advised to make the data interfacing/manipulation layer as thin as possible.
 Operate on plain data object/array as much as possible. (e.g Bind pagination, sorting and filtering as view actions/listeners instead of Collection methods, unless you have a requirement to operate on locally cached data)

 **Important:** We introduce a unified *DATA API* for handling all the in/out of remote server data, skipping the *Model/Collection* centered way of data manipulation.
 They are still created internally for you however.
-But *you will only need `view.set()/get()/refresh()` and the `view.data` attribute* to use them.
+But *you will only need `view.set()/get()/more()/refresh()` and the `view.data` attribute* to use them.

 Remember, Model/Collection are only used as dumb data snapshot object on the client side to support views.
 The goal is to make the data interfacing layer *as thin as possible*.
 You will find more details in the **Quickstart/Handling Data** section.